Get 80% off your plan for your first 3 months*

 Include real data

 Hard data sets you apart from competitors who rely on vague promises.
 Include metrics like cost savings, time reductions, or revenue increases from past projects.
-Present data in charts or graphs for visual impact.
+Present data in charts or graphs for visual impact when possible.

 Add social proof

-Give clients flexibility by offering tiered pricing (basic, standard, premium).
+Clear, easy-to-understand pricing builds trust.
+Offer tiered pricing options such as basic, standard, and premium to give clients flexibility.
 This lets them choose based on their budget while opening the door to higher-value work.

 Stay on brand